ravenlp/LiveRainMapper/README.md

 LiveRainMapper
 ==============
-AngularJs + NodeJs app that use the twitter stream to visualize the current local weather conditions over a map using the OpenWeatherMap
+AngularJs + NodeJs app that use the twitter stream to visualize the current local weather conditions over a map using the OpenWeatherMap weather overlay.

 Installation